History of the graphical user interface: SGI 1000 series and MEX

 Founded 1982, SGI introduced the IRIS 1000 Series in 1983.
 The first graphical terminals (IRIS 1000) shipped in late 1983, and the corresponding workstation model (IRIS 1400) was released in mid-1984.
 The machines used an early version of the MEX windowing system on top of the GL2 Release 1 operating environment.
 Examples of the MEX user interface can be seen in a 1988 article in the journal "Computer Graphics", while earlier screenshots can not be found.
 The first commercial GUI-based systems, these did not find widespread use as to their (discounted) academic list price of $22,500 and $35,700 for the IRIS 1000 and IRIS 1400, respectively.
 However, these systems were commercially successful enough to start SGI's business as one of the main graphical workstation vendors.
-In later revisions of graphical workstations, SGI switched to the X window system, which had been developed starting at MIT since 1984 and which became the standard for UNIX workstations.
+In later revisions of graphical workstations, SGI switched to the X Window System, which had been developed starting at MIT since 1984 and which became the standard for UNIX workstations.

 Visi On

 VisiCorp's Visi On was a GUI designed to run on DOS for IBM PCs.
 It was released in December 1983.
 Visi On had many features of a modern GUI, and included a few that did not become common until many years later.
-It was fully mouse-driven, used a bit-mapped display for both text and graphics, included on-line help, and allowed the user to open a number of programs at once, each in its own window, and switch between them to multitask.
+It was fully mouse-driven, used a bit-mapped display for both text and graphics, included on-line help, and allowed the user to open several programs at once, each in its own window, and switch between them to multitask.
 Visi On did not, however, include a graphical file manager.
-Visi On also demanded a hard drive in order to implement its virtual memory system used for "fast switching", at a time when hard drives were very expensive.
+Visi On also demanded a hard drive to implement its virtual memory system used for "fast switching", at a time when hard drives were very costly.